 “You buy.
-We’ll Give.” is a cause marketing tactic used by companies to incentive purchases in return for a donation to a charitable cause.
+We’ll Give.” is a cause marketing tactic used by companies to incentivize purchases in return for a donation to a charitable cause.
 For instance: If you buy vitamins at Walgreens, then Walgreens will donate to Vitamin Angels — a charity that provides live-saving vitamins to children in need.

 For each pair of socks purchased, Bombas donates a pair of socks to the homeless.
 In its first nine months of operations, Bombas sold $450,000 of socks online via word-of-mouth alone.
 Bombas sold and donated its one millionth pair of socks within 2.5 years of start-up.